fossabot/zip/README.md

 # Create the executable
 mix escript.build

-# router.bejo is in the `examples` folder
+# router.zp is in the `examples` folder
 ./bejo start examples

-# Re-run the command after making changes to routes.bejo
+# Re-run the command after making changes to routes.zp
 ```

 Now open `http://localhost:6060` in the browser to see "Hello world" served